 I'm not sure many aspire to be a Doordash driver, right?

 What I'm getting at here is that it's not like delivery in and of itself is a dream job.
-I'm not going to tell you that it's the best thing you could ever do.

 Maybe I'm just weird, but something about it is kind of fun.